 Easy to Make Old Window Frame Backdrop Project

 Thankfully Summer is still here and I am loving the time outdoors building simple things and enjoying every ray of sunshine.
 Unfortunately, lazy summer days don’t last forever and before we know it Fall and Halloween decorating seasons will be here.
-This year I am finally getting a bit of a head start by making background decor items when I still have time.
+This year I am getting a bit of a head start by making background decor items while there is lots of time.
 The first of these is this old window frame project.

 There are so many gorgeous examples of home decor using old window frames, I love all the different old window crafts and window frame ideas.
 Unfortunately, there are not many old pane windows available where I live and if you do find one, they come with an antique price.

 Its also much less work to build one of your own then it is to try and find an affordable one in the architectural resale places or buy one online.
 In addition, this one weighs less than half of a real window as there is no glass, and the wood is less than an inch thick.

 My youngest son decided to hang out in the garage with me, and even with visiting and figuring out what leftover wood we could use it took us less than two hours to build the window frame and if you have to buy the lumber etc, I guesstimate the cost at under $20 for this three by four foot large window frame.

 Supplies for Building an Old Window Frame

 2 – pieces of 1 by 6 lumber 4 feet long.

 2 – pieces of 1 by 6 lumber 3 feet long.